 Q&A with Grace Ha: Making "Nature" Real and Meaningful in Everyday Life

 Grace Ha is a Ph.D. candidate in marine ecology at UC Davis, where her thesis focuses on the analysis of camouflage in marine ecosystems.
-She is participating in the Leaders for the Future program, a five-month cross-campus collaboration between the Office of Research, the Internship and Career Center, GradPathways (Graduate Studies) and our institute.
+She is participating in the Leaders for the Future program, a five-month cross-campus collaboration between the Office of Research, the Career Center, GradPathways (Graduate Studies) and our institute.
 She recently participated in the Food, Ag + Health Entrepreneurship Academy as our 2018 Harkins Fellow.

 Originally from Pennsylvania, Ha holds a B.S. from Cornell University and is a former Fulbright Fellow to South Korea.
 After obtaining her Ph.D., she plans to pursue a data science career in either tech or the nonprofit sector, using her statistical and problem-solving skills for a broad range of applied issues.
 Ha says she discovered marine ecology “almost by accident” when she took a field biology class on a whim as an undergraduate and fell in love.